WinVector/Examples/mc_stan/mc_stan.md

 I = \lambda^{2} t e^{-\lambda t}.
 $$

+The switching is problematic (it destroys derivatives), but could be softened by different interpolation ideas.

 The argument that integrating out $z$ is a correct step is as follows: we could put it in a model as an unobserved parameter of the model.
 Then sampling the model would be picking viable values of $z$ uniformly,